superliuwr/jaeger-demo/README.md

 This is a demo application based on [one of Jaeger's official demo applications](https://github.com/uber/jaeger/tree/master/examples/hotrod) called `Hot R.O.D`.

-It is a oversimplified version of Uber Eats.
+It is an oversimplified version of Uber Eats.

 In the homepage you will find a list of hardcoded customers, click on one of them to start a transaction.

 The application locates the customer, finds ten nearby drivers and for each driver calculates the ETA.
 The route with least ETA will be returned.

 A log is then shown in the homepage with the chosen driver's license plate and ETA(a request ID and the latency calculated on the frontend side are also displayed for demo purpose).

 ![UI](/docs/ui.png)